Published: 12 Nov 2025 | Reading Time: 18 min

 Sample Answer: My long-term career goal is to take on increasing responsibility in [specific role or field], to become an expert in [specific area].
 I see myself growing within Cognizant by leveraging the company's focus on continuous learning and development.
 I'm eager to take on challenging projects that will help me expand my knowledge and leadership abilities.
 In the future, I hope to contribute to the company's strategic initiatives, working closely with clients and teams to drive innovation and success.

-I'm excited about the opportunity to join Cognizant because of its reputation as a leader in technology services and consulting.
+Sample Answer: I'm excited about the opportunity to join Cognizant because of its reputation as a leader in technology services and consulting.
 I admire the company's focus on driving digital transformation for clients across various industries, and I believe that my skills and expertise could contribute to these innovative solutions.
 Additionally, Cognizant's emphasis on fostering a collaborative and inclusive culture aligns with my own values.
 The chance to work alongside talented professionals on cutting-edge projects and to help businesses navigate complex challenges.

 Sample Answer: I maintain a positive attitude and am always enthusiastic about learning.
-I believe that continuous learning not only helps me grow professionally but also enables me to contribute more effectively to my team and organisation.
+I believe that continuous learning not only helps me grow professionally but also enables me to contribute more effectively to my team and organization.

 Sample Answer: The company culture at Cognizant is founded on the core values of collaboration, diversity, and a commitment to excellence.
 As I am a person who lives by these values, my talents, especially in the areas of teamwork, adaptability, and open communication, would enable me to be a good fit for the organization.